 These benefits do not have any associated premiums.
+Your employer fully funds the Master Retirement Plan.
 For the Deseret 401(k) Plan, you determine your contribution amount and your employer makes a matching contribution up to a percentage it determines.
 Eligible employees may also receive additional employer contributions based on a percentage elected by their employer.